 |C Grades in Year 11 WACE General English, and OLNA; or NAPLAN 9 Band 8||C Grades in Year 11 English and Maths or equivalent||Certificate II or Certificate III|

-- Applicants are strongly encouraged to have completed a Certificate III in Individual Support (Disability), be over 18 years old and some industry experience is preferred to ensure your success in studying this course.
+- Applicants must have completed a Certificate III in Individual Support (Disability) and be over 18 years old

 Attendance in class

-You will need to attend class for one semester when studied full-time.
+You will need to attend class for half a day a week for one semester when studied full-time.

-As well as the in-class component, you will need to complete approximately five hours of additional study each week outside of class hours, including private study, assignment preparation, and research.
+As well as the in-class component, you will need to complete approximately 15 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.

 What you need for your first day of class

 On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID and stationery (pen and exercise book).

 As a student you will also have additional costs associated with your study, for example, you will need to obtain a National Police Clearance, and you will need to pay for stationery, printing and other materials required for your assignments.